EUDAT-Training/B2SHARE-Training/api/05_Create_new_record.md

 }
 ```

 Response code 201 indicates the draft record has been successfully created.
-The record ID metadata field `id` in the response text is used to identify the draft record during the additional steps of adding files and metadata:
+The record identifier metadata field `id` in the response text is used to identify the draft record during the additional steps of adding files and metadata:

 ```python
 >>> result = json.loads(r.text)